Furnace Replacement Cost In Canada: A Detailed Guide

 The Annual Fuel Utilization Efficiency rating is one of the most important considerations when buying a new furnace in Canada.
 Choose high-efficiency models because they perform better in the long run.
 While the initial cost of the higher-efficiency models is higher, it will translate to more savings in the long run.

 A higher-efficiency furnace model uses less energy to run, lowering your energy bill.
 Experts estimate up to 5% energy savings per year.
-Spending $2,000 per year on energy costs could equate to $100 annual savings.

-Size And BTU Output
+Size and BTU Output

-A small house with no more than 2,000 square feet in size requires a unit with a BTU Output of 40,000 to 60,000.
+A small house with no more than 2,000 square feet in size requires a unit with a BTU output of 40,000 to 60,000.
 The average cost of a furnace replacement of this size is $3,250 to $3,500.
 A larger home with more than 3,500 square feet requires a BTU output of 80,000-10,000.
 The average cost for this unit size is $3,750 to $4,000.

 Location

-Safety Codes And Regulations
+Safety Codes and Regulations

-When To Replace Your Furnace?
+When to Replace Your Furnace?

 You know when it’s time for a new furnace if any of the following applies to your unit:

-- If your unit is more than a decade old
+• If your unit is more than a decade old

-- If your furnace needs frequent repairs
+• If your furnace needs frequent repairs

-- If your energy bill is high
+• If your energy bill is high

-- If your furnace is making unusual noises
+• If your furnace is making unusual noises

-- If your furnace is ineffective at regulating indoor temperature
+• If your furnace is ineffective at regulating indoor temperature

 Do not delay furnace replacement.
 You might think you are saving money by delaying, but it could cost you more in the long run.